JulianDenet/MKT-COVERAGE/README.md

 By adjusting the parameters on main.py you can:

-* find the least ammount of drivers you need to have complete coverage
+* Find the least ammount of drivers you need to have complete coverage
-* using your own inventory as input from the raw.xlsx file, find which drivers to invest into, to achieve maximum coverage while spending the least amount of tickets
+* Using your own inventory as input from the raw.xlsx file, find which drivers to invest into, to achieve maximum coverage while spending the least amount of tickets

 Below you will find each parameter and its effect on the model: